davidmarne/obsidian-json-schema/README.md

 Even worse, sometimes I want to change the structure for a given class of note, and now all the existing notes need to be updated to match the new structure.
 Currently, it is near impossible for me to locate which notes need to be updated and automating such a task is very difficult.

-By providing a static analysis tool that validates the structure of a given note, on can keep their vault consistent and clean.
+By providing a static analysis tool that validates the structure of a given note, one can keep their vault consistent and clean.

 ## How it works